While we all try to adjust to the uncertainty of the COVID-19 pandemic, some young people are disproportionately affected.

 The Human Rights Campaign has curated a list of resources that LGBTQ+ you and their parents can access both online and by phone.

-Allison Tomai Felsen is a Communications Manager for Healthy Teen Network and manages our annual national conference and email communications.
+Allison Tomai Felsen is a Communications Manager for Healthy Teen Network who provides design and communications expertise for projects and manages our website.
 Allison and her husband are proud parents of two pups and three cats.
 Read more from Allison.